BattletechModders/TisButAScratch/README.md

 <b>Injured Piloting</b>: Pilots with injuries are (mostly) allowed to drop on contracts; however, they suffer the penalties their injuries entail.
 In addition, they are at greater risk of being `DEBILITATED` (see below).

-Injuries can be checked be hovering over the red "injured" indicator in pilot portraits, or by hovering over the "injured" status bar in the barracks. e.g.
+Injuries can by checked be hovering over the red "injured" indicator in pilot portraits, both in the barracks roster list and the lance selection panel, or by hovering over the "injured" status bar in the pilot details panel of the barracks. e.g.:

 <b>Pilot Portrait</b>